 Vesting means you have enough service to earn a future retirement benefit.
 This is different than being eligible to retire, which is when you meet both service and age criteria.
 You will only need to vest if you leave employment before you are eligible to retire.

-When you, the member, elect a vested benefit you don’t receive a retirement benefit right away.
-It DOES reserve your right to draw one in the future – when you are eligible.
-The benefit at that time will be based upon the final average compensation and service credit which the member had accrued before termination.
+When you vest, you don’t receive a retirement benefit right away.
+Vesting reserves your right to draw a benefit in the future – when you are eligible.
+The benefit at that time will be based upon the final average compensation and service credit you had accrued before termination.

-George, age 52, terminates with 25 years of service.
-If he elects a vested benefit, he may draw full benefits at age 55.
-(55 + 25 = 80)
+George, age 57, terminates with 30 years of service.
+If he elects a vested benefit, he may draw full benefits at age 60.
+(60 + 30 = 90)